hashicorp/vault/website/source/docs/platform/k8s/helm/configuration.html.md

     * `enabled` (`boolean: true`) - When set to `true`, the Vault Agent Injector Admission Webhook controller will be created.

+    * `image` - Values that configure the Vault Agent Injector Docker image.

+        * `repository` (`string: "hashicorp/vault-k8s"`) - The name of the Docker image for `vault-k8s` project.

-    * `image` (`string: "hashicorp/vault-k8s:0.1.0"`) - The name of the Docker image (including any tag) for `vault-k8s` project. **This should be pinned to a specific version when running in production.** Otherwise, other changes to the chart may inadvertently upgrade your admission controller.
+        * `tag` (`string: "0.1.0"`) - The tag of the Docker image for `vault-k8s` project. **This should be pinned to a specific version when running in production.** Otherwise, other changes to the chart may inadvertently upgrade your admission controller.

-    * `imagePullPolicy` (`string: "IfNotPresent"`) - The pull policy for container images.
+        * `pullPolicy` (`string: "IfNotPresent"`) - The pull policy for container images.
 The default pull policy is `IfNotPresent` which causes the Kubelet to skip pulling an image if it already exists.

+    * `agentImage` - Values that configure the Vault Agent sidecar image.

+        * `repository` (`string: "vault"`) - The name of the Docker image for the Vault Agent sidecar.
+This should be set to the official Vault Docker image.

-    * `imageVaultAgent` (`string: "vault:1.3.1"`) - The name of the Docker image (including any tag) for Vault Agent.
-This should be the official Vault image.  **Vault 1.3.1+ is required by the admission controller**.
+        * `tag` (`string: "1.3.1"`) - The tag of the Vault Docker image to use for the Vault Agent Sidecar.  **Vault 1.3.1+ is required by the admission controller**.

     * `resources` (`string: ""`) - The resource requests and limits (CPU, memory, etc.) for each of the server.
 This should be a multi-line string mapping directly to a Kubernetes [ResourceRequirements](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.11/#resourcerequirements-v1-core) object.
 If this isn't specified, then the pods won't request any specific amount of resources.
     <br>**Setting this is highly recommended.**